MicrosoftDocs/PowerShell-Docs/jea/role-capabilities.md

 > [!IMPORTANT]
 > Don't forget to add the name of your custom functions to the **VisibleFunctions** field so they can be run by the JEA users.

-The body (script block) of custom functions run in the default language mode for the system and are not subject to JEA's constraints.
+The body (script block) of custom functions runs in the default language mode for the system and is not subject to JEA's language constraints.
 This means that functions can access the file system and registry, and run commands that were not made visible in the role capability file.
 Take care to avoid allowing arbitrary code to be run when using parameters and avoid piping user input directly into cmdlets like `Invoke-Expression`.

-In the above example, you will notice that the fully qualified module name `Microsoft.PowerShell.Utility\Select-Object` was used instead of the shorthand `Select-Object`.
+In the above example, you will notice that the fully qualified module name (FQMN) `Microsoft.PowerShell.Utility\Select-Object` was used instead of the shorthand `Select-Object`.
-Functions defined in role capability files are subject to the scope of JEA sessions, which includes the proxy functions JEA creates to constrain existing commands.
+Functions defined in role capability files are still subject to the scope of JEA sessions, which includes the proxy functions JEA creates to constrain existing commands.
 Select-Object is a default, constrained cmdlet in all JEA sessions that doesn't allow you to select arbitrary properties on objects.
 To use the unconstrained Select-Object in functions, you must explicitly request the full implementation by specifying the FQMN.
 Any constrained cmdlet in a JEA session will exhibit the same behavior when invoked from a function, in line with PowerShell's [command precedence](https://msdn.microsoft.com/en-us/powershell/reference/3.0/microsoft.powershell.core/about/about_command_precedence).